przchojecki/langlands/README.md

 ## Why this exists

-The relevant proofs and frameworks are:
+Langlands Program is the centerpiece of modern mathematics.
+However the relevant proofs and frameworks are:
 - **long** (hundreds of pages),
 - **highly interdependent** (definitions/lemmas migrate across papers),
-- **notation-heavy**,
+- **notation-heavy**, and
-- **spread across multiple formalisms** (D-modules / Betti sheaves / v-stacks / diamonds / IndCoh / singular support / spectral actions),
+- **spread across multiple formalisms** (D-modules / Betti sheaves / v-stacks / diamonds / IndCoh / singular support / spectral actions).

-- **centerpiece** of modern mathematics.
+Especially the recent Gaitsgory proof (references below) is bound to have large ramifications for the field as well as similar conjectures.

+Our main goal is to formalize/streamline Gaitsgory proof and then use his techniques to approach l-adic/p-adic Langlands program through AI.

 LLMs are not trusted oracles here.
 We use them as:
 - a *parser* (TeX → structured claims),